PetyaKatsarova/cub3d/cub_imgs_unstoppable/lib/MLX42/README.md

 - **TICK** `Disable access control`
 - Finish starting the server

-5. Probably all the other steps for Linux apply, just clone, build and run.
+5. Probably all the other STEP_SIZEs for Linux apply, just clone, build and run.

 ----